 About SpecialtyCare perfusion services.

-Applicants to the SpecialtyCare intraoperative neuromonitoring (IONM) program are required to meet the eligibility requirements set forth by ABRET (abret.org) in order to apply for a Certificate of Neurophysiologic Intraoperative Monitoring (CNIM).
-Each surgical neurophysiologist completes both a structured didactic training course and mentored clinical internship over the course of 12 full months prior to any level of independent practice.
+Applicants to the SpecialtyCare intraoperative neuromonitoring program are required to possess a bachelor’s degree, preferably in neuroscience or another life science.
+Each surgical neurophysiologist completes both a structured didactic training course and mentored clinical internship over the course of 12 full months prior to independent practice.

 Both formal and informal, periodic written evaluations are conducted by mentors, supervisors, senior staff members, and a full-time education program director with 25 years of neuromonitoring experience.
 SpecialtyCare’s surgical neurophysiologists are evaluated based on objective performance criteria in the operating room before receiving clinical privileges through our internal credentialing process.

 These privileges are granted in select categories of surgical monitoring on the basis of demonstrated core competency, and are reviewed on an annual basis for all clinical staff with the goal of developing advanced skill sets under carefully controlled mentored learning experiences.

 We require all new professional staff to obtain CNIM credentials after successful completion of their first training year.
 SpecialtyCare encourages doctoral-level neurophysiologists to seek professional-level specialty board certification as Diplomates of the American Board of Neurophysiologic Monitoring (DABNM) after three years of multi-modality neuromonitoring experience across several surgical specialties and complex, high-risk procedures.

 VIDEO: From training to research to the quality of care, our IONM experts have pioneered advancements in the field and continue to set the standard for performance.
 Hear from our team.

 Evaluation and training for SpecialtyCare Autotransfusion (ATS) clinical technicians involves three phases: